ddrscott/what-the-sql/manuscript/workshop.md

 | Box      | 5     | 5      | 5      |
 | Building | 500   | 1000   | 500    |

-## Why Learn SQL?
-SQL (Structured Query Language) is an old language, but it's everywhere and it's not going away anytime soon.
-Feel free to search "Why Learn SQL?" and read until you're convinced.

-## Terms and Concepts

-- dataset :: 2 dimensional representation of data.

-- table :: a dataset persisted in the database usually with column definitions.

-- normalized data :: data which has been structured to reduce redundancy and improve integrity.

 ## SQL Playground

 ### Connect to SQL Playground